james7132/DanmakU/README.md

 ### Requirements and Caveats

  * Unity 2018.1 or newer.
- * Support for [GPU Instancing](https://docs.unity3d.com/Manual/GPUInstancing.html).
+ * Support for [Procedural GPU Instancing](https://docs.unity3d.com/Manual/GPUInstancing.html).
 All shaders used to render bullets must have GPU Instancing enabled.
+Requires Shader Model 4.5 or newer.